matichek/pre-render-fetch-javascript/README.md

 Project: Prerendering web resources

+On over over the link, we will prerender the page we will be going to.
+This should be lighting fast.

 OVERVIEW
 A modern, responsive website showcasing renewable energy solutions with a focus on performance and user experience.